 There are over 1,400 miles of public roadways in the MPO area.
-The road network consists an of arrav of roadway classifications, from interstate highways to rural local roads.
-Of these roadway miles, 49.425 miles are interstate and parkway miles consisting of I-65, I-165, and the Natcher Parkway (WN-9007).
+The road network consists an arrav of roadway classifications. from interstate highways to rural local roads.
+Of these roadway miles, miles are interstate and parkway miles consisting of I-65, I-165, and the Natcher Parkway (WN-9007).
 Not all roadways perform the same function, nor are they funded from a single source of revenues.
-Thus, all roadways are further defined bv their classification, functional as defined by the Federal Highway Administration (FHWA) and described below.
+Thus, all roadways are further defined by their functional classification, defined by the Federal Highway Administration (FHWA) and described below.
 Functional classifications are classified as either urban or rural, contingent upon its location within a FHWA-designated urban area.
 Roadways are classified as one of the following:

-Interstates Roadways that comprise the Dwight D. Eisenhower National System of Interstate and Defense Highways and other Interstates as designated by the Secretary of Transportation
+Interstates Roadways that comprise the Dwight Eisenhower National System of Interstate and Defense Highways and other Interstates as designated